PatrickWhitsell/StackSmashing/README.md

 A walkthrough of a simple buffer overflow (1990s era exploit).
 Stack protections such as stack cookies, ASLR, and DEP are not compiled into the exploitable program in order to make it easier to exploit.

+<b>Step 3: Return-Oriented Programming (ROP) </b>

+In this walkthrough we will bypass the common stack protections by using a technique originally named return-to-libc.

 <b>In Progress...</b>